rlite/rlite/README.md

 encapsulation and decapsulation by forwarding the IP traffic from the tun device towards the associated RINA flow endpoint, and the other way around.

-The iporinad daemon creates tunnel towards its peers and advertise IP routes according to its configuration file.
+The iporinad daemon creates tunnel towards its peers and advertises IP routes according to its configuration file.
-In the following example, two iporinad daemons run on different edge nodes that belong to the same DIF n.DIF.
-In this case, n.DIF is the RINA network that supports the IP tunnels.
-Each daemon is configured to register within RINA, connect to the other peer, and advertise to the other some routes that are reachable on its side.
+In the following example, two iporinad daemons run on different edge nodes that belong to the same DIF _n.DIF_.
+In this case, _n.DIF_ is the RINA network that provides the IP tunnels.
+Each daemon is configured to register within RINA, connect to the other peer, and advertise to the peer some routes that are reachable on its side.

     # Configuration file for the first iporina daemon